You said, we did

 You said;

-(Consultations — June 2025) We need to ensure that our communications are accessible to all.
+(Consultations, June 2025) We need to make sure our communications are easy for everyone to access and understand.

 You said;